davidwfong/ViolinMelodyCNNs/README.md

 # DEEP CNNs FOR VIOLIN MELODY EXTRACTION FROM POLYPHONIC MUSIC SIGNALS
 ##### David W. Fong

-*Final Year Project submitted in partial fulfillment of requirements for the degree BEng in Electrical and Electronic Engineering at Imperial College London*
+*Final Year Project submitted in partial fulfillment of the requirements for the degree BEng in Electrical and Electronic Engineering at Imperial College London*

 ### Scripts: